-EML's 90.5% owned subsidiary North Star Manganese Inc ("NSM"), has a 100% interest in the Emily Manganese Project ("Emily") established through a series of agreements with Cooperative Mineral Resources, LLC ("CMR") and People's Security Company, Inc. ("PSC").
+EML's subsidiary, NSM, has a 100% interest in the Emily Manganese Project ("Emily") established through a series of agreements with Cooperative Mineral Resources, LLC ("CMR") and People's Security Company, Inc. ("PSC").
 These agreements establish two general arrangements related to the use of lands owned by CMR and PSC: